Find Affordable College Courses

 The colleges and universities below are the most popular for journalism majors pursuing a master's degree.

 Our analysis found Columbia University in the City of New York to be the most popular school for journalism students who want to pursue a master’s degree in the Middle Atlantic Region .
-Columbia is a fairly large private not-for-profit school located in the city of New York.
+Columbia is a very large private not-for-profit school located in the city of New York.

 Women make up 69% of the journalism majors at the school.